Opera In Paradise is a feast for opera lovers from July12 - 27

-CRESTED BUTTE, Colo.
-(May 1, 2013) – Now in its 17th year, Crested Butte Music Festival (CBMF) has gone from being a small fish in the big opera sea to being a well-respected program that is landing top-notch talent.
-So much so that the six-week event began scheduling all of its opera performances during a two-week mini-festival, Opera In Paradise, so opera lovers can feast on 15 performances, master classes, free talks and more from July 15 – 29.
+"Over the past 10 years, the festival has gone from being a small fish in the big opera sea to being a well-respected program that is landing top-notch talent.
+During Opera In Paradise, opera lovers can feast on 16 performances, master classes, and meet-the-artists events," says Festival Director Alexander Scheirle.

 Training Opera's Next Stars